syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/EJ2_ASP.NETCORE/getting-started.md

-`Note:` In dialog editing mode, the edit dialog will appear while performing double-click action in both TreeGrid and chart sides.
+> In dialog editing mode, the edit dialog will appear while performing double-click action in both TreeGrid and chart sides.

 ### Taskbar editing